masc-ucsc/docs/docs/pyrope/08-memories.md

 ```

 It is possible to initialize the async memory with an array.
 The initialization
 of async memories happens whenever `reset` is set on the system.
-Notice that
-the memories reset value must be a `comptime` or a compilation error will be
-triggered.
+A key difference
+between arrays (no clock) and memories is that arrays initialization value must
+be `comptime` while `memories` and `reg` can have a sequence of statements to
+generate a reset value.

 === "Pyrope array syntax"
     ```